mpalash/aliakbarmehta/content/hb-~-agonistic-intelligence-s-or-another-ai-s.md

 ---
-title: HB~ Agonistic Intelligence/s (or another AI/s)
+title: HB ~ Agonistic Intelligence/s (or another AI/s)
-subtitle: Summer School curated by Ali Akbar Mehta for the Helsinki Biennali 2023
+subtitle: Summer School curated by Ali Akbar Mehta for the Helsinki Biennial 2023: New Directions May Emerge
 layout: content
 tags:
   - teaching